 There are numerous day field trips offered.
 In addition, the department offers residential field trips to Reykjavik, Iceland and California, USA.

-A 2 hour 30 minutes paper made up of multiple choice, structured short and extended questions and an essay.
+A 2 hour 30 minutes paper made up of structured short and extended questions and an essay.
 It tests your knowledge and understanding of Global Systems and Global Governance, Changing Places and Contemporary Urban Environments.
 This is worth 40% of your A Level.

 An individual investigation, which must include data collected in the field.
 This is worth 20% of your A Level.